ismailmendil/Knapsack-Problem-Solver/README.md

 # Knapsack-Problem-Solver
-This is a project that aims to implement well-knonwn algorithm for solving the Knapsack Problem.
-We focus primarily on the unbounded version where the amount of available object is infinite.
-We aim to be general and cover almost all the published algrithm ranging from exact metheds to metaheuristic techniques.
+This is a project that aims to implement well-knonwn algorithms for solving combinatorial problems using state-of-art techniques.
+The project has already implemented methods for solving Knapsack Problem.
+We focus primarily on the unbounded version where the amount of available objects is infinite.
+We aim to be general and cover almost all the state-of-art  algrithms ranging from exact metheds to metaheuristic techniques.